Andrew Yang Calls For Paid Maternity Leave For New Parents In United States

-Democratic presidential candidate Andrew Yang, whose campaign centers around a universal basic income (UBI), recently took to Twitter to voice his support for paid maternity leave for new mothers.
-He highlighted that Swaziland, Lesotho, and Liberia recently passed paid leave for new mothers and pushed for the United States to follow suit.
+Democratic presidential candidate Andrew Yang, whose campaign centers around a universal basic income (UBI), recently took to Twitter to voice his support for paid family leave for new parents.
+He highlighted that Swaziland, Lesotho, and Liberia recently passed paid leave for new mothers and pushed for the United States to follow suit for new parents.

 “The only 2 countries left that do not have it are Papua New Guinea and the United States of America.
 We need paid leave for new parents in this country immediately.
 I would make it happen as President.”